After having completed Grade 11 with the IGCSE exams, many students take AS and A-level qualifications in Years 12 and 13.

 The Lisbon Convention (an international agreement signed by 50 countries and international organisations, including the European Union, USA, Australia, Canada, Israel and New Zealand) facilitates the recognition of foreign studies among the signatory countries.

 Research has been carried out to explore whether Cambridge International AS and A Levels predict readiness for and continued academic success at US universities.
-Findings from a number of research studies suggest that the Cambridge programme compares favourably with other, more established programmes including the International Baccalaureate (IB).
+Findings from a number of research studies suggest that the Cambridge programme compares favourably with other programmes, including the International Baccalaureate (IB).